Locomotives - Operational Locos - Locos under overhaul - Locos on static display - Bluebell Locos on loan - Locos formerly based on the Bluebell

 SR "USA" class Dock Tank No.WD 1959 (BR 30064)

-30064 ended its days as Eastleigh Works shunter, and on withdrawal in 1967 was sold to the Southern Loco Preservation Co.
-Ltd, and after several years in Hampshire came to the Bluebell along with the other SLP Co. stock, which is now owned by the Bluebell.
+30064 ended its days as Eastleigh Works shunter, and on withdrawal in 1967 it was sold to the Southern Loco Preservation Co.
+Ltd. After several years in Hampshire it came to the Bluebell along with the other SLP Co. stock, which is now owned by the Bluebell.
 Following a number of years in use on the Bluebell, it now awaits major boiler work.
 In 2003 it was repainted into wartime livery as WD 1959.

 BR Standard Tank No.80100

-It is retained because it is the only one of the three to belong to the railway, and the strong links between the class and the line, but relegated to a long-term restoration objective, thanks to the presence on the line of restored 80064 and 80151.
+It is retained because it is the only one of the three to belong to the railway, and the strong links between the class and the line.
+However it is relegated to a long-term restoration objective, thanks to the presence on the line of restored 80064 and 80151.

 Owner: Bluebell Railway

-The above photograph shows it during this event.
-Since then it has remained on the Bluebell, having been purchased by the Bluebell from the receivers after Samuel Williams went out of business.
-Being considerably smaller than "Baxter", it is not a large enough locomotive to haul passengers (although the Selsey Tramway used one of this class for their trains of 3 4-wheelers, albeit without the steep gradients of the Bluebell line).
-As such can be given no priority in our works schedule for overhaul.
+The above photograph by Mike Esau shows it during this event.
+Since then it has remained at the Bluebell, having been purchased by the Bluebell from the receivers after Samuel Williams went out of business.
+Being considerably smaller than "Baxter", it is not a large enough locomotive to haul passengers (although the Selsey Tramway used one of this class for their trains of three 4-wheelers, albeit without the steep gradients of the Bluebell line).
+As such it can be given no priority in our works schedule for overhaul.
 However a volunteer group on the railway have it in mind as a project for the future, several other locomotives having higher priority for their efforts as well!
-In the mean-time it remains on static display, now at Horsted Keynes.
+In the meantime it remains on static display, now at Horsted Keynes.

 The locomotives listed on this page are generally accessible to the visitor in our loco shed at Sheffield Park, although a few may, at times, be stored away from areas with public access.